bravuralion/Train-Driver-2-Tool-for-track-occupation/README.md

 ### 📦 Download

-You can download the web app from the release attachments.
+You can download the html file directly or via Releases

 ---